onury/docma/templates/zebra/README.md

             <td>↳&nbsp;<code>sidebar<b>.outline</b></code></td>
             <td><code>String</code></td>
             <td>
                 Indicates the outline style for the sidebar symbols.
-If set to `"flat"` symbols are listed with their long names.
-If set to `"tree"`, symbols are listed with their short names; as an indented tree, depending on their hierarchical position.
+If set to <code>"flat"</code> symbols are listed with their long names.
+If set to <code>"tree"</code>, symbols are listed with their short names; as an indented tree, depending on their hierarchical position.
 Default: <code>"tree"</code>
             </td>
         </tr>
         <tr>